mave5/caffe-mnist-hdf5/README.md

 If you want to use the original Caffe-MNIST example for your specific task and data, you need to constumozie convert_mnist_data.cpp to convert your data into LMDB format.

-However, Caffe accepts HDF5 format, which is easier to convert.
+However, Caffe accepts HDF5 format as well.
+HDF5 format is easier to convert.
 Here, we changed the mnist example to work with HDF5 format.
 To convert mnist data to HDF5 format, a MATLAB code is used.
 Note that reshape and permutation are crucial.
 ----------------------------------------------------------------------------
 % train-images.idx3-ubyte / train-labels.idx1-ubyte